Darth-Apple/BAM/readme.txt

 RECOMMENDED: Uninstall the old version of BAM.
 Upload the new version, and install as usual.

  - This is the more stable way to perform an upgrade.
 If you don't have many announcements currently, it is recommended to perform an upgrade with a full uninstall/reinstall.
+This will delete all current announcements!

-ALTERNATIVE: Use the built in upgrader (less stable).
+ALTERNATIVE: Use the built in upgrader to keep existing announcements.
 Upload the new version of BAM.
 Make sure to leave BAM activated, and navigate to your plugins page.
 Click the upgrade link that appears in BAM's plugin description.
 This will make all of the necessary changes to upgrade you to BAM 2.0!

  - The upgrade script REQUIRES bam to be fully activated first.
-This will not break your forum, as the new BAM is able to display forum announcements on the old templates and database temporarily.

- - This is because BAM's upgrade script runs from straight within the BAM ACP module.
+This is because BAM's upgrade script runs from straight within the BAM ACP module.
 Due to the way that MyBB plugins work, BAM is not able to load its own upgrade script unless it is activated.

+ - This will not break your forum or interrupt announcements, as the BAM 2.0 has been specifically designed to enable the new version of BAM to display using the old version's templates and database temporarily.
+Your forum announcements will remain uninterrupted.

  - This script doesn't migrate general plugin settings.
 These have changed heavily from BAM 1 to BAM 2.
-Make sure to reconfigure BAM once the upgrade has completed!
+Make sure to reconfigure BAM's general plugin settings once the upgrade has completed!

 -----------------------------------------------------